javen123/railscrm-advanced/README.md

 **Rails CRM**
 =============

-Rails CRM is an opensource Customer Relations Management application.
-Intended to be similiar to Paid CRM's, Rails CRM is going to be the bare bones minimum for a CRM but yet can be cloned and modified however you please.
+Rails CRM - advanced is an opensource Customer Relations Management application.
+Intended to be similiar to Paid CRM's, Rails CRM - advanced is a continuing project from the bare bones railscrm.

 Rails CRM uses Mongoid and Mongodb, Twitter Bootstrap, Devise for authentication, as well as HAML and SASS.
 I prefer to use nosql and Mongodb is our favorite.
 I looked at a few other opensource CRM's but did not find any that used mongodb.
 Rails CRM became a pet project and was a starting point for one of RebelHolds interns Rick Carlino.

-There is a live version on Heroku at http://demo.railscrm.com
+There is a live version on Heroku at http://www.railscrm.com

 Mongodb